Sz-Tim/isRev/ms/msOutline.md

 # Introduction
 elevational gradients; value of insects; ant taxonomic ecology; mtn passes/rapoport's; beta diversity/turnover
 ### Elevational gradients, ranges, and community compositon
+The distribution and delineation of species ranges by definition influences patterns of species richness.
+Species richness is the overlap of species ranges
+Compositional change is driven by the dynamics of range boundaries
+Elevational gradients are valuable study systems
+Mountains act as replicated systems
+Bring in ants somehow...
+Detailing how communities change across elevational gradients and at different taxonomic levels can yield insight into the dynamic processes that shape biodiversity at a broad scale.

 ### Value of insects